 Refers to the period of time during which a DLC is responsible for keeping original documentation.
-See the VPF Record Retention Policy.
+See the MIT Record Retention Policy.

 Financial Review and Control is the Institute’s procedure for ensuring that expenses and revenues on cost objects are appropriate, properly documented and reasonable for that cost object.